MartinJewski/todo_proto_alpha/README.md

 main project inside WebStorm. <br />

 --------------NON WEBSTORM-------------------<br />
-If you don't use WebStorm, run 'npm install' inside the todo_proto_alpha folder <br />
+If you don't use WebStorm, first run 'npm install' inside the todo_proto_alpha folder <br />
 to install dependencies.
 Furthermore, if you go inside thepackage.json you will see <br />
   "scripts": { <br />
     "start": "react-scripts start", <br />